 3. Where does the club ride?

 Club rides can be in a variety of places in South Florida.
-Our favorite playground is at Lazy Springs Recreational Park.
+We sometimes ride at Lazy Springs Recreational Park.
 Other rides could be through our state parks out at Big Cypress National Preserve or Cecil Webb Wildlife Management Area.
 We also scout trails all throughout southwest Florida where off road riding is legal on public land.

 4. My Jeep is stock.
 Can I still participate and enjoy the rides?